Tap or click here for the home page

 In the middle distance at the top of the photo are from left to right South Street, Market Street and North Street, the three almost parallel streets of the medieval town of St Andrews.

-Started in around 1160 the cathedral took 150 years to build and the opening was attended by Robert Bruce, King of Scotland.
+Started in around 1160 the cathedral took one hundred and fifty years to build and the opening was attended by Robert Bruce, King of Scotland.

 St Andrews Cathedral, Fife, aerial photograph